 So we want to avoid these chemicals and look for a more natural solution…

-There is a difference between sunscreen and sunblock.
-Sunscreen is made of smaller particles that absorb into skin and isn’t noticeable but affects the body in undesirable ways over the long haul.
-Sunscreen screens UV rays — keeping most rays out, but letting some in.
-Whereas, sunblock is usually comprised of minerals that physically block and redirect the sunrays so they don’t penetrate the skin.
+Not all sunscreens work the same way.
+Chemical sunscreen is made of smaller particles that absorb into skin and isn’t noticeable, but it affects the body in undesirable ways over the long haul.
+Chemical sunscreens rely on chemicals (like oxybenzone) to “screen” out UV rays — keeping most rays out, but letting some in.
+Whereas, physical sunblock is usually comprised of minerals that physically block and redirect the sunrays so they don’t penetrate the skin.

-As a result, sunblock is a thicker, usually white substance that is harder to rub in.
+As a result, physical sunscreen is a thicker, usually white substance that is harder to rub in.
 You can spot a natural mama by streaks of white all over her children.

 It’s part of the consequence of going natural…